elementary_vectors.functions

 sage: elementary_vectors(M)

 By default, the elementary vectors in the kernel are computed.
-To consider the row space, pass kernel=False:
+To consider the row space, pass dual=False:

 We can also compute elementary vectors over a finite field: